infinite-Joy/joydeepbhattblog/content/IBM_developer_connect_2016.rst

 When I asked him about mercurial, he was all praises saying that he is a fan of distributed source control system.
 Mercurial in not bad technology per-se, its just bad marketing.
 There are many things in mercurial that he would like to see in git, and there are many things in git that he would like to see in mercurial.

-Lastly, thanks to the awesome Rock band <a href="http://lagori.in/">Lagori</a> for the hair raising performance at the end.
+Lastly, thanks to the awesome Rock band `Lagori`_ for the hair raising performance at the end.

 All in all very happy to see that IBM is really invested in the developer culture in India and looking forward to the conference next year.